 "synopsis" may belong to another edition of this title.

-Michael Taussig is professor of anthropology at Columbia University and the author of several books, including Walter Benjamin’s Grave and My Cocaine Museum, both published by the University of Chicago Press.
+Michael Taussig is emeritus professor of anthropology at Columbia University.
+He is the author of many books, including And the Garden Is You and Mastery of Non-Mastery in the Age of Meltdown, both published by the University of Chicago Press.

 "About this title" may belong to another edition of this title.